-2. Register Online for Your Mandatory University Advising & Orientation
+3. Sign-up for Your University Advising & Orientation (Attendance is Mandatory)

 You must sign-up online to attend a specific Orientation, as there are various dates available.
 Students will not be able to register for classes before their Orientation date.
 International students that are arriving into the U.S. on an initial I-20 can enter the U.S. up to 30 days before their program start date, so plan accordingly.
 Students are strongly advised to sign-up for an Orientation date before booking their travel.
 Questions?
 Contact firstname.lastname@example.org.

 Graduate Students: Please contact your department for information about your specific Orientation.